natesoch/natesoch.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello and welcome to my website!
 I am a senior studying Computer Engineering at the University of Michigan and have plans to pursue a Master's degree in Electrical and Computer Engineering.
-Originally I am Evart, Michigan—a small town in the mid-north part of the state.
+Originally I am from Evart, Michigan—a small town in the mid-north part of the state.

 Some of my work experience consists of interning as a software engineer at AdvantageCS, based in Ann Arbor, and as a FPGA design engineer intern this past summer at Garmin, where I worked at their headquaters in Olathe, Kansas.
 Check out my resume below for a more comprehensive description of these!